ShuklaGroup/MA_REAP/README.md

 ## NEW (Jan 2023): CLI to run MA REAP simulations with any MD engine

 A Python script (`mareap_sim.py`) with a command line interface is available to simplify the use of MA REAP with arbitrary MD engines (with the condition that the trajectory/coordinate files can be understood by [mdtraj](https://mdtraj.org/1.9.4/load_functions.html)).
 This script does not run any trajectories, but it generates the input files required to perform a round of simulations.
 The expected use case is that the user will call this script after each round of simulations to obtain the input files for the following round of adaptive sampling.
-The file `input_states_for_round_{round #}.csv` specifies the trajectory and frame that was read to obtain the input coordinates.

 To install dependencies, you can use the conda environment file `mareap_sim.yml` (it contains fewer dependencies than `mareap.yml`):